Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Senior-Friendly Features

-Visible is the ideal choice for those who want a simple, affordable plan or for older adults with family overseas.
-It is particularly noteworthy for the latter group, as the Visible+ plan allows texting to over 200 countries and territories globally.
+Visible is the ideal choice for older adults who have family overseas, especially since the Visible plan allows texting to over 200 countries and territories globally.

-Visible is ideal for seniors who travel around North America, but international options are more limited.
+Their plans are also ideal for seniors who travel around North America, but international options are more limited.
 Visible+ includes talk, text, and data in Mexico and Canada.
 For travel beyond North America, you can purchase a Global Pass for $10 per day to use your phone abroad.
-It is still a reasonable deal, as Verizon charges $12 per day for international use.
+It’s still a reasonable deal, as Verizon charges $12 per day for international use.

 Soft Data Caps

-Like AT&T, Visible uses tricky language when referring to its soft data caps.
 With the basic Visible plan, your speeds may be partially throttled from the start.
-You still get 4G and 5G access, but when Verizon’s networks are busy, your plan won’t give you priority over Verizon customers, which can lower speeds.
+You still get 4G and 5G access, but when Verizon's networks are busy you’ll experience lower speeds.

-Alternatively, Visible+ gives you unlimited “premium” data, meaning you can access 5G Ultra Wideband, 5G, or 4G, even during peak hours.
-That means no soft data caps or deprioritization during peak hours with the upper-tier plan.
+Alternatively, Visible+ gives you unlimited “premium” data, meaning you can access 5G Ultra Wideband, 5G, or 4G, during peak hours.
+That means no soft data caps or deprioritization during peak hours.

 This preferential treatment for higher-cost plans may not be ideal, but we consider it better than the extreme speed throttling we experienced with Lively and Mint Mobile.
 So, if you pay more for the Visible+ plans, it's unlikely that you'll have to deal with reduced speeds.